 5. Find a trusted resource.
 From time to time, every caregiver has pressing questions or needs help with making important decisions.
 When that happens, it's important to connect with an advisor with the experience and wisdom to provide unbiased advice based on the unique requirements of your parent or loved one.

-In the past five years, I’ve helped hundreds of families navigate the many challenges of caregiving.
+Over the past ten years, I’ve helped hundreds of families navigate the many challenges of caregiving.
 I invite you to take advantage of all our resources and services.
 Please take a look at my brief video on the homepage and learn about all the different ways I can help you.

 My best wishes to you and your loved ones.